 This is only a subset of the entire benchmark suite, but it’s a representative example.
 If you’re interested in additional detail, you can read more about the testing methodology on GitHub.

-InfluxDB outperformed Elasticsearch by delivering 4x and 15x better compression.
+InfluxDB outperformed Elasticsearch for time series by delivering 13.1x and 3.7x better compression.

 In conclusion, we highly encourage developers and architects to run these benchmarks for themselves to independently verify the results on their hardware and data sets of choice.
 However, for those looking for a valid starting point on which technology will give better time series data ingestion, compression and query performance “out-of-the-box”, InfluxDB is the clear winner across all these dimensions, especially when the data sets become larger and the system runs over a longer period of time.